duncanskertchly/dm2skin/README.md

 # Example Files

-There two Maya files in the **examples** folder which give you an idea of the before / after results.
+There two Maya files in the **examples** folder which give you an idea of the before and after results.
 The **test_done.ma** file is a warts and all result of the tool, I've not done any tweaking to the skinning.
 Looking at the **test_start.ma** is a quite useful illustration of some of the points I've made in the previous section.